nivbhaskhar/The_First_R/README.md

 Finally, the web app comes with API access for users to query details about a book with its ISBN `(/api<isbn>)`

-(This was done as a project for the CS50 Web Programming with Python and Javascript)

 ## Contents

 ### Python Code